 The BBB tries to organize complaints they receive about a business into one of five categories:

 In total--as of this writing--there have been over 1,500 complaints lodged against Waste Management to the BBB in the last 3 years.
 The distribution of those complaints is denoted by the number to the right of each category above.

-*Continued from above: the reason you should be wary of surface-level data from a source like the Better Business Bureau is this: look at the "BBB rating" of A+ and then ask yourself how that squares the complaint count below it.
-The answer is that Waste Management pays BBB, and other "complaint sites" like it, to manage (and in some cases suppress) customer complaint content so that Waste Management can continue to project a false caliber of reputation.
-Certainly, the BBB serves a purpose, but when its business model is to depend on payments form the companies you complain about, you should wonder whose side BBB is on.
+*Continued from above: the reason you should be wary of surface-level data from a source like the Better Business Bureau is this: look at the "BBB rating" of A+ and then ask yourself how that squares with the complaint count below it.
+The answer is that Waste Management pays BBB, and other "complaint sites" similar to the BBB, to manage (and in some cases suppress) customer complaint content so that Waste Management can continue to project a false caliber of reputation.
+Certainly, the BBB serves a purpose, but when its business model is to depend on payments form the companies you complain about, you should wonder whose side the BBB is on.

 1) Complaints about the quality and reliability of Waste Management's trash collection service...

 Complaints about the garbage trucks not showing up on time, or at all, were common.
 In addition to those complaints about reliability, complaints about the trash haulers spilling garbage when emptying the dumpster, but failing to clean up the mess from the ground and surrounding area, were also common.
 This led to the consequent complaint of customer service being rude, time-consuming, or generally unhelpful.
-Phone wait times of 45 minutes seemed to be normal for Waste Management, but even when a customer finally get through, the problem would seldom be remedied, and the cause of the complaint would sometimes happen again the next time the garbage truck showed up.
+Phone wait times of 45 minutes seemed to be normal for Waste Management.
+But even when a customer finally got through to a customer service employee, the problem would seldom be remedied, and the cause of the complaint would sometimes happen again the next time the garbage truck showed up.